Naromurar: Black Death

 It is estimated to have killed 30 to 60% of Europe's total population.

-All in one the plague reduced the world population from an estimated 45 crores down to 35 crores in the 14th century.
+The plague reduced the world population from an estimated 45 crores down to 35 crores in the 14th century.

-However the analysis of DNA from victims published in 2010 indicates that the pathogen responsible was the Yersinia bactetium, probably causing several forms of plague.
+However, the analysis of DNA from victims published in 2010 indicates that the pathogen responsible was the Yersinia bacterium, probably causing several forms of plague.

 Migration From Pandarak

 In the 1340s while the Plague was spreading towards the eastern part of India, It reached the pandarak a village now in patna district Bihar.
-The villagers could do nothing but to see others die and wait for their turn.
+The villagers could do nothing but see others die and wait for their turn.